EvansWinner/Piltdown/README.md

 2. Screen readers.
 I don't know how many times I mention it below, but Unicode hacks are inherently unfriendly to the blind.
 Beware.

+3. You will see weird font compatibility issues.
+Github won't even render everything right every time in this README on Qutebrowser under Linux for me.
+Sometimes the column sparkline glyphs are weirdly off-center, sometimes the tally marks are missing....
+Who knows?

 I wrote this for the fun of it, on a lark.
 Don't get all testy with me.